fxb-cocacoding/dnspoof/README.md

 This will ensure that a *response* from the real dns will be copied and spoofed with these entries (not classic dns spoofing, since *here* the spoofed response will always be slower).
-This means you need in your setup a valid MITM position to attack the target as well as a iptables rule to drop the correct packets.
+This means you need in your setup a valid MITM position to attack the target as well as an iptables rule to drop the correct packets.

 ## Compile: